Unsafe Nursing Home Attorneys in Memphis

 - Unclean environment

-One of the primary requirements of a skilled nursing facility is that they maintain a safe environment that is clean and where residents are cared for properly.
+You may notice the environment pertains not only to the actual living conditions, but also the people within it who are charged with caring for or supervising the residents.
+One of the primary requirements of a skilled nursing facility is that they maintain a safe environment that is clean, and where residents are cared for properly.
 When a nursing home fails to provide a safe environment, accidents and injuries can happen such as:

 - Elopement or wandering due to lax security measures